 Oh God.
+The familiar Sunday dread.
 Another week in my boring, I-want-to-claw-my-eyes-out-rather-than-be-here job was stretching out interminably ahead of me.

 I’d just had an awesome weekend, filled with seeing friends, was feeling pleasantly full after having a delicious roast dinner, and was now settling down for a Sunday-night binge watch of our latest box set addiction, with my other half.

 Except, cosy and lovely as this all was, I couldn’t escape a creeping sense of doom.
 How would I manage another week in my uninspiring office job?
 Another week of showing up with my fake, ‘How was your weekend?’ forced smiles, when all I was really thinking about was how much I’d rather be somewhere else, anywhere but there.

 The Monday-morning blues was becoming Sunday-night dread, and it was leeching slowly into my evening, tainting and polluting everything that should have been lovely about it.
 It made me want to cry, and rant about how spectacularly crap and unfair it all felt.